collective/collective.excelexport/README.rst

 -----------

-If you want to implement a new way to get content to export, you can register a #datasource#, wich is an adapter for collective.excelexport.interfaces.IDataSource interface.
+If you want to implement a new way to get content to export, you can register a #datasource#, which is an adapter for collective.excelexport.interfaces.IDataSource interface.

 This adapter can be a named one.